For fans of Neil Young and Crazy Horse, Mountaintop is pretty much a must-see.

 Christian Slater plays a smarmy mayoral candidate who is ordered by Stuart to spend five minutes lying on the sidewalk (to teach him empathy).
 But not only does the movie fail to show the character becoming more enlightened as a result, it fails to capitalize on the ironic/comedic gold it has right in front of it: some people are simply incapable of empathy or growth, and unfortunately they’re often the same people who crave and attain power.
 Alec Baldwin has a few touching moments as a depressed, divorced police negotiator who’s at wit’s end because his homeless addict son has gone missing; but aside from one powerful scene when he complains that the homeless only make demands and take things and never actually change their behavior—and we realize that he’s projecting his rage about his son onto the world at large—there’s no depth.
 And the conclusion of his subplot has no bearing on anything happening inside the library.

 Jeffrey Wright makes a strong impression as Stuart’s supervisor and mentor, despite having only a few scenes.
-He’s a vivid, emotionally direct performer, and when the character rejects his fellow authority figures, walks into the homeless encampment, helps himself to a slice of pizza, and asks to sit in an unoccupied chair, you may imagine how might have been with him as Stuart, instead of the writer-director, who’s sensitive and sensible but lacks that Electrified Everyman spark that the hero needs.
+He’s a vivid, emotionally direct performer, and when the character rejects his fellow authority figures, walks into the homeless encampment, helps himself to a slice of pizza, and asks to sit in an unoccupied chair, you may imagine how things might have been with him playing Stuart instead of the writer-director, who’s sensitive and sensible but lacks that Electrified Everyman spark that the hero needs.
 The ending seems to be aiming for a touch of the “O Captain, My Captain” finale from “Dead Poets Society,” but mainly comes across as ungainly and ill-advised.

 There’s always been a shortage of films about the body politic, and they’ve become nearly nonexistent in the age of tentpole franchises dominating theaters.
-It’s a shame this one isn’t better, especially considering how much care it takes to get the small details of public libraries right, including the way that librarians have been forced into acting as social workers because the American government has almost completely abdicated the responsibility of caring for society's most vulnerable.
-That it beat the odds just getting made makes its failures sadder.
+It’s a shame this one isn’t better, especially considering how much care it takes to get the small details of public libraries right, including the way that librarians have been forced into acting as social workers because the American government has almost abdicated the responsibility of caring for society's most vulnerable.
+That it beat the odds just by existing makes its failures sadder.

 This message came to me from a reader named Peter Svensland.
 He and a fr...